SoHo Office Space for Rent

 Top Commercial Properties For Lease In Soho

-The high demand for SoHo office space results from neighborhood’s prime location, access to subway lines, amenities for employees, and proximity to the city’s other major business districts.
-Read about some of SquareFoot’s most popular real estate listings in SoHo: 42 Greene Street, 568-579 Broadway, and 594 Broadway.
+The high demand for SoHo office space results from the neighborhood’s prime location, access to subway lines, amenities for employees, and proximity to the city’s other major business districts.
+Read about some of SquareFoot’s most popular real estate listings available in SoHo: 42 Greene Street, 568-579 Broadway, and 594 Broadway.

-594 Broadway: 594 Broadway was built in 1897 and stands in the heart of SoHo on Broadway between Houston and Prince Streets.
+594 Broadway, New York, NY: 594 Broadway was built in 1897 and stands in the heart of SoHo on Broadway between Houston and Prince Streets.
 It houses 210,900 square feet of office space.
 Eight units ranging from 722 square feet to 3,410 square feet in size are currently available to rent at 594 Broadway.
-This location is particularly popular with design and tech companies.
+This location is a particularly popular office with design and tech companies.
 Notable tenants include The Architectural League of New York, Creative Media Marketing, and Genesis Cos.
 VillageOne, a coworking space, signed a lease there last fall.
 594 Broadway has a Walk Score of 98 and a noise index of .73.
 Access this property via trains R, W, B, D, F, M, and 6.
 Take a brisk walk in the morning to get coffee at Bite or visit Fanelli Cafe for lunch.

 SoHo Neighborhood History